Murray S. Kessler

 Murray S. Kessler is an American businessman.
 He has worked in the food, tobacco and pharmaceutical industries.
-He is currently President and Chief Executive Officer of Perrigo Company plc, a global consumer OTC self-care company.
+He retired as President and Chief Executive Officer of Perrigo, a consumer OTC self-care company in 2023.
 Previously, he was President, Chairman of the Board and Chief Executive Officer of the Lorillard Tobacco Company before it was purchased by Reynolds American.
-Before that he was President, Chairman of the Board and Chief Executive Officer of UST, Inc. Kessler also currently serves as the volunteer President of the US Equestrian Federation, the national governing body for equestrian sports in the United States.
+Before that he was President, Chairman of the Board and Chief Executive Officer of UST, Inc. Kessler also served as the President of the United States Equestrian Federation, the national governing body for equestrian sports in the United States.

-Biography

 Early life

 He received a Bachelor of Science in Business Administration from Villanova University and a Master of Business Administration in marketing and finance from the New York University Stern School of Business.